Curry Valorant Pro Settings│Mouse│Crosshair│Map Key… | TGG

 Unlike ScreaM and Tenz’s key bindings, Curry uses key bindings that don’t differ from the default settings that much.

 Judging from the default key bindings, you can see that he only switched up Use/ Equip Ability 1 and 3.
-Although Curry was a pro-CS:GO player before, he didn’t change his Jump key binding to his Mouse Wheel Down, unlike other pro players.
+Although Curry was a pro-CS2 (CSGO) player before, he didn’t change his Jump key binding to his Mouse Wheel Down, unlike other pro players.
 We do suggest using the default key bindings in Valorant especially if you’re new in the game!

 WalkL-Shift